RsyncProject/rsync/rsync.1.md

     fixed value.
 It is normally selected based on the size of each file being updated.
 See the technical report for details.

+    Beginning in 3.2.3 the SIZE can be specified with a suffix as detailed in the `--max-size` option.
+Older versions only accepted a byte count.

 0.  `--rsh=COMMAND`, `-e`

     This option allows you to choose an alternative remote shell program to use